Trump's trade war among allies triggers retaliation from Canada and Mexico

 TORONTO (AP) — Canada’s prime minister and Mexico’s president ordered retaliatory tariffs on goods from the U.S, following through with their threats after U.S. Donald Trump sparked a trade war by imposing sweeping tariffs on imports from Canada, Mexico and China.

-Canada had been proactively saying for months that it would respond to any tariffs on Washington’s North American allies, while Mexico followed a more cautious approach.
-But in the end both nations did what they had anticipated: retaliate.
+A senior Canadian government official said on a briefing with reporters the list is intended to mobilize certain Republican voices around the president.
+It wasn’t immediately clear if that will include Elon Musk and Tesla in the second phase.

+Mexico has so far only said it will impose retaliatory tariffs, without mentioning any rate nor products.

-Prime Minister Justin Trudeau and Mexican President Claudia Sheinbaum spoke by phone Saturday after Trump’s administration imposed sweeping tariffs — 25% on goods from Canada and Mexico, and 10% on imports from China — although there is still no indication the two countries are coordinating responses or will do concerted actions in coming days.
+Canadian Prime Minister Justin Trudeau and Mexican President Claudia Sheinbaum spoke by phone Saturday after Trump’s administration imposed sweeping tariffs — 25% on goods from Canada and Mexico, with a lower rate of 10% for Canadian oil, and 10% on imports from China — although there is still no indication the two countries are coordinating responses or will act in concert in the coming days.

-Trudeau’s office released a statement about the call with Sheinbaum in which they agreed to work together to keep a strong bilateral relationship.

-“They spoke about the imposition of U.S. tariffs on both countries, as well as their respective efforts to enhance border security and combat the production and distribution of illegal drugs,” a statement said.
+Trudeau’s office said in a statement that Canada and Mexico agreed “to enhance the strong bilateral relations.”
+Canadian officials have had extensive dialogue with their Mexican counterparts but a senior Canadian official said he would not go as far to say their tariff responses are coordinated.

-Unlike Mexico, whose president only announced it will impose retaliatory tariffs without mentioning any rate nor products, Trudeau announced Canada will respond with 25% tariffs against $155 billion worth of American goods, including alcohol, furniture and orange juice, and he even suggested Canadians should not buy U.S. products or vacation in the U.S.
+“Now is the time to chose products made right here in Canada,” Trudeau posted on X on Sunday.
+On Saturday, he even suggested Canadians should not buy U.S. products or vacation in the U.S.

+Canada is the largest export market for 36 states and Mexico is the largest trading partner of the U.S.

-Canada and Mexico ordered the tariffs late Saturday despite Trump’s further threat to increase the duties charged if retaliatory levies are placed on American goods.
+Canada and Mexico ordered the tariffs despite Trump’s further threat to increase the duties charged if retaliatory levies are placed on American goods.

-“We don’t want to be here.
-We didn’t ask for this.
-But we will not back down,” Trudeau said late Saturday.
-“We’re certainly not looking to escalate but we will stand up for Canada.”
+“We’re certainly not looking to escalate but we will stand up for Canada,” Trudeau said late Saturday.

 At the local level, some authorities in provinces like Ontario, British Columbia and Nova Scotia will remove American liquor brands from government store shelves.
-Ontario Premier Doug Ford said Sunday the Liquor Control Board of Ontario sells nearly $1 billion worth of American wine, beer, spirits and seltzers every year.
+The Liquor Control Board of Ontario sells nearly $1 billion worth of American wine, beer, spirits and seltzers every year, Ontario Premier Doug Ford pointed out Sunday.

 “Not anymore,” Ford said in a statement.
 “Starting Tuesday, we’re removing American products from LCBO shelves.
 As the only wholesaler of alcohol in the province, LCBO will also remove American products from its catalogue so other Ontario-based restaurants and retailers can’t order or restock U.S. products.”

-And besides the official responses, people are already thinking on their own ways to face Trump’s decision, and one of the initial reactions has been to share in social media lists with alternatives to American products.
+Beyond the official response, people are already thinking of ways to face Trump’s decision, including by sharing on social media lists with alternatives to American products.

 Trudeau, in fact, addressed Americans directly, saying they the tariffs “will have real consequences for you.”